Slang in Japanese

 “それ、まじで？” (Is it seriously?)

-Means “not sure” or “it does not almost reach you expectation”
+Means “not sure” or “it does not reach your expectation slightly”

 “この味、びみょうー” ( this taste is not bad but not so good) or (I can not express this taste very well with words)

 Means “very much”